-7. A dealer shall not modify the prevailing retail labor rate or prevailing retail parts markup pursuant to this section more than once per calendar year.
+5. Except as provided in subsection 4 of section 10 of this act, a dealer shall not submit a request to establish or modify the prevailing retail labor rate, prevailing retail parts markup, or both, pursuant to this section more than once in a 12-month period.

 - Sec.
 10. 1.
-Not later than 30 days after receiving the qualifying repair orders from a dealer pursuant to section 9 of this act, the manufacturer may contest the material accuracy of the prevailing retail labor rate or prevailing retail parts markup by providing the dealer with the manufacturer's calculation of the prevailing retail labor rate or prevailing retail parts markup, as applicable, based on the qualifying repair orders submitted to the manufacturer by the dealer, including, without limitation, a copy of all calculations made by the manufacturer and any other evidence substantiating the manufacturer's calculation and contest. - 2.
-If a manufacturer contests the material accuracy of the prevailing retail labor rate or prevailing retail parts markup pursuant to subsection 1, the manufacturer shall not thereafter add to, expand, supplement or otherwise modify any evidence of its contest of the dealer's prevailing retail labor rate or prevailing retail parts markup against the dealer. - 3.
-If a dealer agrees with the material accuracy of the manufacturer's calculation of the prevailing retail labor rate or prevailing retail parts markup, as applicable, it shall be deemed: - (a) That the prevailing retail labor rate or prevailing retail parts markup are those of the dealer, effective on the 31st day after the date on which the dealer submitted the original prevailing retail labor rate or prevailing retail parts markup, as applicable, to the manufacturer; and prevailing retail parts markup.
+Not later than 30 days after receiving the qualifying repair orders from a dealer pursuant to section 9 of this act, the manufacturer may contest the dealer's submitted prevailing retail labor rate or prevailing retail parts markup as materially inaccurate or unreasonable as compared to the rates of other similarly situated new motor vehicle dealers of the same line and make of vehicles by providing the dealer with the manufacturer's calculation of the prevailing retail labor rate, prevailing retail parts markup or additional information, as applicable, based on the qualifying repair orders submitted to the manufacturer by the dealer, including, without limitation, a copy of all calculations made by the manufacturer and any other evidence substantiating the manufacturer's calculation and contest. - 2.
+If a manufacturer contests the material accuracy or reasonableness of the prevailing retail labor rate or prevailing retail parts markup pursuant to subsection 1, the manufacturer shall not thereafter add to, expand, supplement or otherwise modify any evidence of its contest of the dealer's prevailing retail labor rate or prevailing retail parts markup against the dealer.
+Evidence provided by a manufacturer in response to a dealer's updated submission of new or revised information shall not be deemed an expansion, supplement or modification of evidence pursuant to this section.